 External Conditions

-The weather and course state can add or subtract minutes:
+The weather and course state can add or subtract minutes from the average time to play 18 holes of golf:

-• Temperatures extremes: Heat demands hydration breaks; cold layers impede movement-both factors extend total time.
+- Temperature extremes: Heat demands hydration breaks; cold layers impede movement - both factors extend total time.

 Although you cannot change the forecast, carrying spare gloves, towels and rain gear helps maintain your rhythm.